 Last week we went over strategies to keep our New Year’s resolutions.
-In a nationwide poll of over 1,000 adults last month, 26 percent said they wanted to improve their health in 2022.
+In a nationwide poll of over 1,000 adults last month, 26 percent said they wanted to improve their health in the new year.
 Typically, that means dieting and exercising for good heart health, but we also need to focus on our gums if we want to improve our general health.

 The Culprits in Gum Health